 6.1.35.1 Expected impact of LDO: The LDO does not permit any building operations; therefore, it will have no impact.
-In relation to supply and treatment of water, the LDO is supported by appropriate evidence.
-For the purposes of the Habitats Regulations, a Test of Likely Significant Effect (TLSE) has been undertaken by the Local Planning Authority.
-This concluded that the implementation of the LDO was unlikely to have a "significant effect" alone or in combination on the Carmarthen Bay and Estuaries European Marine Site (CBEEMS) and that an Appropriate Assessment is not required.
+In relation to supply and treatment of water, the LDO is supported by appropriate evidence

-6.1.35.2 In relation to surface water, those units within the LDO Area are already linked to the sewer/surface water system (in most instances likely to be the combined system).
-It is not envisaged that the LDO itself will be subject to the provisions to the Memorandum of Understanding (MoU).
-Reference is made to the HRA Screening Report.
+6.1.35.2 In relation to surface water, those units within the LDO Area are already linked to the sewer/surface water system.

 6.1.35.3 Reference should be made to the Procedural Notification process which will ensure that relevant parties (e.g. Natural Resources Wales and Dwr Cymru Welsh Water) are informed of certificates of conformity issued.
 7.0 Conditions